micmejia/bible-dump/NKJV/Deuteronomy/Deut 3.md

 And the Lord said to me, 'Do not fear him, for I have delivered him and all his people and his land into your hand; you shall do to him as you did to Sihon king of the Amorites, who dwelt at Heshbon.'

 ###### 3
-"So the Lord our God also delivered into our hands Og king of Bashan, with all his people, and we [^a]attacked him until he had no survivors remaining.
+"So the Lord our God also delivered into our hands Og king of Bashan, with all his people, and we attacked him until he had no survivors remaining.

 ###### 4
 And we took all his cities at that time; there was not a city which we did not take from them: sixty cities, all the region of Argob, the kingdom of Og in Bashan.